I consider THE MONKS to be a German band, so see there… K-O).

 James Marshall: I am from Scotland but I lived in Germany from 1964 until 1970.
 I started out by going to Germany with a Scottish band called Tommy and the Delmonts.
 We played our first gig in Münster at the Copacabana Club and then on to Club Barbina in Dortmund.
 During the first couple of months we expanded the group with a saxplayer and an organist and changed the name to „Captain Bell and the Bell-Boys “ Great sound, sadly we split up and I joined a German band.
 They were the backing band for „Manuela“ a well-known singer from Berlin with a lot of hit records and T.V. shows.
 They were called the 5 Dops (see there).
 Later on I joined another German band called the „Strangers“ (see there) from Ulm area.
 I really enjoyed my stay in Germany.

 …and here is a performance to prove it:

 The Rolling Stones played two half hour shows in Scheveningen that night.
 The first show was broadcast on Dutch TV, the second wasn’t.
-I have had a beta video of the first show, and it was great.
+I have had a beta video of the first show, and the show is great.
 I knew that the second show was also filmed, but not broadcast.
-About 15 years ago I got a dvd of the second show and I realised why it was not fit for TV.
+About 15 years ago I got a dvd of the second show and I realised why it had not been fit for TV.
 The show soon developed into a mass brawl of quite monumental proportions!
-The Rolling Stones went offstage beaten!
+The Rolling Stones went offstage – beaten!

 |>>The Equals live in France